strindberg/emacsj/README.md

 There are two variants:

 - Search and Replace Text(`alt-s`).
-Both arguments are interpreted as literal texts.
+Both arguments are interpreted as literal text.
 - Search and Replace Regexp(`shift-alt-s`).
 Both arguments are interpreted as regular expressions.

 Once the replacement text has been given, search is performed from the location of the caret, and at each match you can choose whether